OpenCollarTeam/OpenCollar/README.md

     > src: Source code

         > ao: The source code for the animation overrider.
+        > Apps: The source code for optional apps!
         > collar: The source code for the collar device.
         > installer: The source code for the package manager.
         > remote: The source code for the remote control HUD.